Altaflux/agent-mimir/README.md

 # <img src="assets/mimir_logo.svg" width="80" height="80"> Agent Mimir

-Agent Mimir is a command line chat client and "agent" manager for LLM's like Chat-GPT that provides the models with access to tooling and a framework with which accomplish multi-step tasks.
+Agent Mimir is a command line and Discord chat client "agent" manager for LLM's like Chat-GPT that provides the models with access to tooling and a framework with which accomplish multi-step tasks.

 It is very easy to configure your own agent with a custom personality or profession as well as enabling access to all tools that are compatible with LangchainJS. https://js.langchain.com/docs/modules/agents/tools/integrations/.